EdgarLozano185519/100-Days-of-Python/r1-log.md

 I learned how to get certain information out of data frames and add stuff to them as well.

 I also started a new challenge with another Jupyter notebook about programming language data.
 Tomorrow I am going to learn to plot data for visualizations.
+### R1D69
+Today I finished analyzing programming languages data.
+I learned a bit about MatPlotLib, although, I'd be lying if I said it interested me.
+But I'll see how much more I can do before I skip Data Science for now.

+I also decided to write a program to convert strings entered by a user into Morse Code.
+I didn't make the program too comprehensive, but dots (.) and dashes (-) are used and letters are separated by a space character.
+Multiple spaces indicate word separation.